prateekr0000/Iris-Flower-Classification-using-K-Nearest-Neighbors-Algorithm/README.md

 # The project involves the following steps:
-Data collection and preparation
+-Data collection and preparation

-Data exploration and visualization
+-Data exploration and visualization

-Training and testing data division
+-Training and testing data division

-Feature scaling
+-Feature scaling

-Model building using KNN algorithm
+-Model building using KNN algorithm

-Model evaluation using accuracy score and confusion matrix
+-Model evaluation using accuracy score and confusion matrix

 This project is implemented using Python and popular libraries: NumPy, Pandas, Matplotlib, and Scikit-learn.